BasurmanArtur/100-days-of-code/log.md

 Tomorrow I will continue to clean the datasets and answer to the second question.
 I will also improve aesthetics of all plots I will create with Seaborn.

 **Thoughts:** It needs a lot of mental work in order to answer data science questions, but when you get the result, is is so much satisfation!

+### Day 34: April 9, 2020

+**Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
+I improved the plot mastering my Seaborn skills, I also cleaned a bit the code and Markup description.

+**Thoughts:** That was a great satisfaction get a cleaner plot, that visualize my data much clearer.